ggomaeng/better-developer-quotes/README.md

 Q: <b>Anything else you want to add?</b>

 A: <i>1.
-Computer never lies.
+Computer (most of the time) doesn't lie.
 If there is a problem, always doubt yourself first.
 2. It doesn't matter how early you started programming.
 What really matters is the amount of effort you put in.
 3. If you don't know something for certain, don't finalize your decision.
 You could be wrong.
 </i>